xeshan/helpdesk/README.md

 OpenAI settings:

-1. OPENAI_CLASSIFY_ENABLED: Set to true to enable AI features or false to disable them.
+1. OPENAI_CLASSIFY_ENABLED = "Set to true to enable AI features or false to disable them"
-2. OPENAI_API_KEY: Enter your real OpenAI API key if OPENAI_CLASSIFY_ENABLED is set to true.
+2. OPENAI_API_KEY = "Enter your real OpenAI API key if OPENAI_CLASSIFY_ENABLED is set to true"
-3. Queue connection: Set QUEUE_CONNECTION to database for realistic behavior or sync for local development.
+3. OPENAI_ORGANIZATION= "Enter OpenAI organization id if OPENAI_CLASSIFY_ENABLED is set to true "
+3. Queue connection=sync

 Step 4: Generate Application Key and Migrate Database